benc61116/NLP/plan.md

 This research project investigates two critical questions in parameter-efficient fine-tuning that directly impact production deployment decisions:

 1. **Representational Drift Analysis**: Does LoRA truly preserve model internal representations better than full fine-tuning?
-We will quantify this using centered-kernel alignment (CKA) and layer-wise cosine similarity metrics across all transformer layers.
+We will quantify this using centered-kernel alignment (CKA) and layer-wise cosine similarity metrics across all transformer layers and multiple task types.

 2. **Deployment Efficiency Trade-offs**: What is the real-world latency penalty when deploying multiple LoRA adapters side-by-side versus merging them in vLLM?
 This addresses a key production concern for multi-task systems.